Britons told to shop around for energy

 In its proposed reforms last week, Ofgem said energy companies would have to simplify their billing and pricing structures which it said were far too complex.

-Britain's six largest utilities are German groups E.ON (EONGn.DE) and RWE (RWEG.DE), British companies Centrica (CNA.L) and Scottish and Southern Energy (SSE.L), French operator EDF (EDF.PA) and Spanish firm Iberdrola (IBE.MC).
+Britain's six largest utilities are German groups E.ON and RWE, British companies Centrica and Scottish and Southern Energy, French operator EDF and Spanish firm Iberdrola.

 Ahead of the summit, RWE's npower said it would freeze prices for customers on standard residential tariffs for the coming winter.
 Centrica's British Gas also announced a pledge not to raise energy prices for variable rate customers this winter.